Department of Sociology

 Portland, OR 97201

 Fax: (503) 725-3957

-Interests: Sociology of Higher Education, peer mentoring, identity development, and service learning.
-More specific areas of interest: role transitions within higher education, the design, implementation and evaluation of mentoring programs; role mastery and the development of expertise, community-based learning, and assessment.
+Interests: peer mentoring, the Sociology of Higher Education, program evaluation and service learning.
+More specific areas of interest are the design, implementation and evaluation of mentoring programs; role transitions within higher education, role mastery and the development of expertise, community-based learning, and assessment.

 3) Developing a Mentor learning network for NIH researchers, a collaboration between Oregon Health Sciences University and PSU's Center for Interdisciplinary Mentoring Research to adapt an innovative web-based performance assessment and learning network created by America Learns, LLC, to meet the special needs and circumstances of NIH-sponsored mentored scientist relationships.

 SOC/PSY 342: Social Psychology: Self, Attitudes and Social Influence

 SOC/PSY 343: Social Psychology: Social Relationships and Groups

 SOC 450/450: Sociology of Higher Education